Barbados–India relations: Cultural relations

 Cricket is the primary cultural tie between the two countries.
 The Indian and West Indian cricket teams regularly tour each other's countries.
 Several Barbadian cricketers such as Carlos Brathwaite, Jason Holder, and Dwayne Smith have played in the Indian Premier League.

 Indo-Barbadians or Indo-Bajans are Barbadian nationals of full or partial Indian ancestry.
-As of 2010, Indo-Barbadians made up 1.3% of the country's population and were the fourth largest ethnic group in country, after blacks (92.4%), mixed-race (3.1)%, and whites (2.7%).
+As of 2010, according to Barbados' national census agency, Indo-Barbadians made up 1.3% of the country's population and were the fourth largest ethnic group in country, after blacks (92.4%), mixed-race (3.1)%, and whites (2.7%).
 Of the nearly 3,000 Indo-Barbadians, almost 2,000 originate from the Surat district of Gujarat.
 Around 130 Indo-Barbadian families are of Sindhi origin and are primarily involved in business.
 About 150 Indo-Barbadians are professionals involved in education and medicine, and 30 Indo-Barbadians are enrolled as students at a private medical university.
 There are also some British Indians and Indo-Trinidadian and Tobagonians who own hotels and other real estate in Barbados.

-Citizens of Barbados are eligible for scholarships under the Indian Technical and Economic Cooperation Programme.
+Nationals between the nations are eligible for scholarships under the Indian Technical and Economic Cooperation Programme.